catt16/spring-cloud-microservice/README.md

    Service Consumer uses the Spring Could Ribbon as the client side load balancer.
    Service Consumer uess the Spring Cloud Hystrix as the fallback once the service is broken.

 5. Dockerfile is in src/ folder for each microservice.
+The image sizes are about 160M ~ 180M.

+   docker build --rm -t consumer:latest .

 6. Reference
    https://spring.io/